networkx/networkx/doc/reference/backends.rst

     .. note::

-       Backend implementations of algorithms generally **should not reapply decorators** such as ``@not_implemented_for``.

-       These decorators are expected to be applied at the NetworkX *frontend* level, and their checks are performed before dispatching to a backend via ``@_dispatchable``.
+       Decorators such as ``@not_implemented_for`` in networkx are applied prior to dispatching.
-       As a result, backend implementations can assume that graph-type constraints have already been validated.
+       Backend implementations can assume that graph-type constraints have already been validated.

-       This avoids duplication of logic and ensures consistent behavior across all NetworkX backends.

     A backend graph instance may have a ``G.__networkx_cache__`` dict to enable caching, and care should be taken to clear the cache when appropriate.